CQCL/pytket-docs/manual/manual_zx.rst

 * ``ZXGraphlikeOptimisation()`` in PassLibrary.cpp uses a sequence of rewrites along with the converters to build a compilation pass for circuits.
 Most of the method contents is just there to define the expectations of the form of the circuit using the tket :py:class:`Predicate` system, which saves the need for the pass to be fully generic and be constantly maintained to accept arbitrary circuits.

 * ``zx_to_circuit()`` in ZXConverters.cpp implements the extraction procedure.
 It is advised to read this alongside the algorithm description in Backens et al. for more detail on the intent and intuition around each step.

+..
+[Back2021] Backens, M. et al., 2021.
+There and back again: A circuit extraction tale.
+Quantum, 5, p.451.